Close Menu

 How Membership Discounts Can Help

 AARP members, for instance, can get up to 30% off standard rates at major rental brands like Avis, Budget, Payless, and Sixt.
-AAA membership also unlocks special pricing with Hertz and many others.
+AAA membership also unlocks special pricing with Hertz and many other car rental companies.

 Military and government personnel usually qualify for rental fee waivers and discounted rates, too.
 Slick!
 Even your college alumni association or credit card could help score you a sweet deal.

-- See if combining discounts like AAA + AARP gets you an even bigger cumulative markdown
+• See if combining discounts like AAA + AARP gets you an even bigger cumulative rental car markdown.

 Last-Minute Deals and Discounts